donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 A collection is initiated by the research administrator following a request by a researcher that is formally approved by the center director (or that conforms to the criteria put forward by the center director).

 The research administrator configures the collection on the digital repository and specifies the disk space and the time period in which data can be added.
 The initial disk space and time period are based on center policies (see _Center Specific_).
-Increasing the disk space and/or changing the time period can only be performed by the research administrator.
+Increasing the allocated disk space and/or changing the time period can only be performed by the research administrator.

 #### 6.1.2.
 Naming Convention